-Data I/O prepared the financial statements as of June 30, 2010 and June 30, 2009 according to the rules and regulations of the Securities and Exchange Commission ("SEC").
+Data I/O prepared the financial statements as of and for the three months ended March 31, 2011 and March 31, 2010 according to the rules and regulations of the Securities and Exchange Commission ("SEC").
 These statements are unaudited but, in the opinion of management, include all adjustments (consisting of normal recurring adjustments and accruals) necessary to present fairly the results for the periods presented.
-The balance sheet at December 31, 2009 has been derived from the audited financial statements at that date.
+The balance sheet at December 31, 2010 has been derived from the audited financial statements at that date.
 We have condensed or omitted certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America according to such SEC rules and regulations.
-Operating results for the three and six months ended June 30, 2010 are not necessarily indicative of the results that may be expected for the year ending December 31, 2010.
-These financial statements should be read in conjunction with the annual audited financial statements and the accompanying notes included in the Company's Form 10-K for the year ended December 31, 2009.
+Operating results for the three months ended March 31, 2011 are not necessarily indicative of the results that may be expected for the year ending December 31, 2011.
+These financial statements should be read in conjunction with the annual audited financial statements and the accompanying notes included in the Company's Form 10-K for the year ended December 31, 2010.